 Dascha's giving me a bit of an Alicia Keys vibe—do you feel it?
 I like the hair scraped back for her, and the shimmery green-grey shadow to pick up on her dress.
 The bronzing on her forehead just needed some more blending.

 Morgan is from a new show called Rich Kids of Beverly Hills.
-There's no doubt she's super-attractive, but would be even more so if she lost the false lashes, wiped off the contouring and applied her lipstick within her lip lines.
-I guess money can't buy everything.
+There's no doubt she's super-attractive, but would be even more so if she lost the false lashes, softened the contouring and applied her lipstick within her lip lines.

 I'm sure you remember Vanessa from the MTV Movie Awards.
 Her and her sister Laura are very hit and miss.
 Sometimes, they look so cute and age-appropriate.
 Then you have showings like this, where Vanessa just did not need such heavy eye makeup and dark lips.
 Her colouring is already so striking, why not let that shine?